 Biosphere 2 is "the world's largest Earth and Environmental Science laboratory."
-It has been owned and operated by the University of Arizona since 2011.
+The 40-acre campus has been owned and operated by the University of Arizona since 2011.

 Biosphere 2 is at 32540 South Biosphere Road in Oracle, AZ (northwest of Tucson).